tychonievich/cso1-s2022/markdown/memory.md

 ### Garbage detection

 There are several well-known, well-studied, and carefully-implemented algorithms for performing garbage detection; almost all of these detect only unreachable garbage.
-A garbage **garbage collector** is a process that detects garbage and then frees it; the most common model (technically a "tracing garbage collector") works as follows:
+A **garbage collector** is a process that detects garbage and then frees it; the most common model (technically a "tracing garbage collector") works as follows:

 - inspect the entire contents of a program's memory
 - flag as garbage all unreachable memory on the heap
 - `free` that garbage

-Thee steps require significant bookkeeping data structures and processing power, and (b) periodically pausing the entire program to perform a garbage detection hunt^[There are garbage collectors that run *while* the rest of the program is modifying memory, but doing so has various challenges that make them more complicated and have various possible drawbacks.
+These steps require significant bookkeeping data structures and processing power, and periodically pause the entire program to perform a garbage detection hunt^[There are garbage collectors that run *while* the rest of the program is modifying memory, but doing so has various challenges that make them more complicated and have various possible drawbacks.
 See <https://en.wikipedia.org/wiki/Tracing_garbage_collection#Stop-the-world_vs._incremental_vs._concurrent> for more.].
 In general, this can slow down a program, and increase the memory is uses, and cause it to pause at awkward times.
-As garbage collectors become more sophisticated and computer memory becomes cheaper, these concerns are decreasingly important;
-and the ability to write code that does not need to worry about `free`ing unused memory is a definite plus for software developers.
+As garbage collectors become more sophisticated and computer memory becomes cheaper these concerns are decreasingly important, and the ability to write code that does not need to worry about `free`ing unused memory is a definite plus for software developers.
 However, because garbage collection always requires some space and time overhead,